LakshaySinghRajput/space-mission-success-rate/README.md

 Data Preprocessing: Cleaned the dataset by removing irrelevant columns and handling missing data.
 Features with weak correlations were dropped.
 Modeling: We used AdaBoost regression to predict the mission success rate, focusing on the most influential features.
 Feature Engineering: Transformed numerical data to improve model accuracy.
-Conclusion
-This project highlights how certain mission parameters affect success rates and can guide more effective planning for space missions.